Introduction

 Account Id: kGj5epfCkuae7DJpezu5Qx6mp96gHmLv2kDPHHTdJaEVNptRt

-Chat with the Verisense Faucet Bot and provide your account ID to request free $VRS.
+Interact with the Verisense Faucet Bot on Telegram.
+Provide your account ID to request free $VRS tokens for testing purposes.

-vrx nucleus --devnet create --name hello_avs --capacity 1
+vrx nucleus create hello_avs --rpc wss://rpc.beta.verisense.network --capacity 1

 Example output: